 Alright.
 Now let’s see what a flat, yearly subscription would run you in exactly the same situation.

 We checked a TOTALLY random event management platform’s pricing page (please activate your sarcasm sensors) and got your team a three-user annual license for $15,000 a year.
+(And no, that’s not the least expensive option.
+No tricks here.)
 Since we want to really compare apples to apples, we’re using the same circumstances: you got some custom work done, let’s say $2500, and added a mobile app for half (10) of the events, at $500 per event.
 (The integration fee mentioned above is part of the yearly subscription.)

 Here we go with more math: